ellenrsantos/eda-electric-vehicle-population/README.md

-# Exploratory Data Analysis - Electric Vehicle Population Data.
+# 📊 Exploratory Data Analysis - Electric Vehicle Population Data.

 ![image](https://github.com/user-attachments/assets/ca8f4eb0-a7cc-4443-940c-4c4f7b8cd4e3)

+# 📜 Context:
 Is known that the automobilist market has been growing and changing for the latest years.
 One of the highest changes was the creation of the Electric Cars (EVs).

 The percentage of electric vehicles (EVs) in the United States varies by type of measurement¹: